Hyundai announces $5.5B electric vehicle plant in Georgia

 Hyundai Motor Group CEO Jaehoon Chang made the announcement with Gov. Brian Kemp at the site of the future factory in Bryan County, where state and local officials purchased a flat, sprawling tract for $61 million last year in hopes of luring a major manufacturer.

-“Hard-working Georgians are going to have the opportunity to have a really high-paying, advanced manufacturing job with a great company,” Gov. Brian Kemp said in an interview.

-Hyundai said it will employ at least 8,100 workers at the plant near the unincorporated town of Ellabell, where it will assemble electric vehicles as well as vehicle batteries.
-The company and state officials said they expect suppliers to invest an additional $1 billion.
+Hyundai said it plans to employ at least 8,100 workers at the Georgia plant, where it will assemble electric vehicles as well as vehicle batteries.
+State and company officials expect an additional $1 billion in investment from suppliers to the factory.

-“It’s going to continue to bring wealth and opportunity to the region,” said Kemp, who predicted a ripple effect that will boost businesses from Savannah’s already booming seaport to restaurants and convenience stores.

-The announcement came as President Joe Biden is visiting South Korea.
-He was scheduled to meet with Hyundai’s CEO in Seoul on Sunday.
-Jake Sullivan, the president’s national security adviser, told reporters Biden “will have the opportunity to say thank you for this significant investment that will occur in the United States.”

 Hyundai Motor Group sells cars under the Hyundai and Kia brands.
 The South Korean automaker already operates two American assembly plants in Montgomery, Alabama, and in West Point, Georgia.